Boing (Spanish TV channel)

-Additional Boing feeds are available in Italy and Sub-Saharan Africa, with Cartoon Network and Cartoonito Boomerang (excluding Africa) also being available in those territories.
+Additional Boing feeds are available in Italy and Sub-Saharan Africa, with Cartoon Network, Cartoonito and Boomerang also available in those territories.

-History
+History of Boing Spain

 On 28 November 2008, Telecinco and Turner, reached an agreement to introduce a children's programming block on the Telecinco channel, with some 42 hours of weekly programming.
 Three days later, the Boing drawing container began in Telecinco and Telecinco 2.

-Months later, on 11 May 2009, Boing went from Telecinco 2 to Factoría de Ficción, of the same group, with the same contents and similar schedules, since Telecinco 2 became La Siete and changed part of its programming.
+Months later, on 11 May 2009, Boing went from Telecinco 2 to Factoría de Ficción, of the same group, with the same content and similar schedules, since Telecinco 2 became La Siete and changed part of its programming.

 On 2 August 2010, Telecinco announced the launch of Boing as its fourth free-to-air television channel, moving from a series container to an open-themed channel.
 It would be dedicated 24 hours a day to the youngest in the house, with Turner star products.
 In its first weeks of broadcasting, Boing offered a six-hour programming loop that hosted the animated series Geronimo Stilton, Beyblade: Metal Fusion, Dinosaur King, Powerpuff Girls Z, Ben 10: Alien Force, Bakugan Battle Brawlers and Inazuma Eleven.
 In the followings weeks, it incorporated progressively fictional content aimed at children and adolescent viewers.

 On 9 August 2010, it began its test broadcasts showing a letter of adjustment and on 23 August a promotional loop of series that would be broadcast in its premiere on 1 September of the same year.

 On 1 September 2010, its official broadcasts began with a programme that included a welcome selection of the Turner factory's star products.
 Telecinco's new children's channel premiered with a 0.58% quota.
 With the arrival of the new channel, Boing, the series container of Telecinco and Factoría de Ficción was renamed SuperBoing.
 On 1 January 2011, it ceased broadcasting on both channels, after the merger with Cuatro.
 Its contents were shown exclusively on the Boing channel.

-On 28 November 2010, the channel premiered La gran película de Ed, Edd y Eddy, an animated film from the series Ed, Edd and Eddy.
-Although its official release was one year and 22 days earlier (6 November 2009) on the private and pay-TV network Cartoon Network, it was the first film broadcast on Boing and the first feature of a previous series broadcast on the network.
+On 28 November 2010, the channel premiered La gran película de Ed, Edd y Eddy, an animated film from the series Ed, Edd n Eddy.
+Although its official release had been one year and 22 days earlier (6 November 2009) on the private and pay-TV network Cartoon Network, it was the first film broadcast on Boing and the first feature of a previous series broadcast on the network.

 On 31 May 2011, the cable operator ONO incorporated the Boing channel in its basic package (which already had 17 children's channels) on dial 64, so all subscribers to the operator have access to that channel.

 On 20 June 2011, Boing's creative and advertising group, Time Warner and Publiespaña, changed the channel's corporate image with new advertising blocks, adding animated curtains in the presentation of the series and more information.
 The logo was also modified to a darker tone and with a spherical shape.